 There are other clubs and activities offered: Student Leadership, Drama, Yearbook, Golf, Sign, Math, and Puppets.
 Additional clubs may be offered as we are able.
-Clubs are subject to change with interest and available leaders.

 ELIGIBILITY FOR PARTICIPATION IN EXTRA-CURRICULAR ACTIVITIES

 In order for students to be eligible for extra-curricular activities such as team sports, teacher's aide, etc., they must meet the following requirements: